-How To: Perform a Large-Scale Network Security Audit with OpenVAS's GSA
+How to Perform a Large-Scale Network Security Audit with OpenVAS's GSA

 In my previous article, I discussed installing and configuring OpenVAS on Kali Linux.
 Now it's time to start using OpenVAS with the Greenbone Security Assistant to audit networks for security issues.
 This can be extremely helpful when you are looking for vulnerabilities or misconfigurations in a large number of hosts.